degthecoder/Comp304-Project2/README.md

 # Comp304-Project2
-We have implemented the Project 2 of the COMP304 lesson You can run the program by running the;
+We have implemented the Project 2 of the COMP304 lesson.
+You can run the program by running the;
 ```
 make